 Dr. Trotter teaches graduate and undergraduate courses in African American and U. S. urban, labor, and working class history.
 He has delivered scholarly papers and lectures in a variety of professional forums in the United States and abroad, including institutions of higher education in the United Kingdom, France, Germany, Russia, the Netherlands, and the Middle East.
 He has served on the boards and committees of numerous professional organizations: Executive Council, OAH; Chair, Nominating Committee, OAH; OAH Program Committee; Executive Council, SHA; Program Committee, SHA; Francis B. Simkins Prize Committee, SHA; Immigration History Society Executive Board; Jameson Fellowship Committee, AHA; Program Committee, Oral History Association; chair of the annual Program Committee of the American Historical Association.
-He is also a member and Vice President of the Board of Trustees of the H. John Heinz III Regional History Center, a Smithsonian Affiliate, and past President of the Labor and Working Class History Association.
+He has also served as a member and Vice President of the Board of Trustees of the H. John Heinz III Regional History Center, a Smithsonian Affiliate, and past President of the Labor and Working Class History Association.

 EducationPh.D.: University of Minnesota, 1980

 - Workers on Arrival: Black Labor in the Making of America (University of California Press, 2019).

 - The Ghetto in Global History: 1500 to the Present (edited with Wendy Z. Goldman), (Routledge, 2017).

 - “African American Urban Electoral Politics in the Age of Jim Crow,” Journal of Urban History (special issue, edited with historian Lisa Materson, in-press, 2017).

 - “The Dynamics of Race and Ethnicity in the U.S. Coal Industry from the Civil War through Recent Times,” International Journal of Social History, 15 September 2015, online and in print.